 Setting outcomes makes your decision archive easy to search, because you have a succinct statement for each proposal.

 After you select Share outcome, you will have the ability to alert group members and/or voters as depicted below.

-You can always hit the X, or press escape, if you are happy for people to encounter the outcome on their own time.
+You can always click on the X, if you are happy for people to encounter the outcome on their own time.
 Outcomes, like comments, will cause a thread to indicate it is unread.